 TIME SPENT IN ALL U.S. OCCUPATIONS

-Unpredictable physical work (physical activities and the operation of machinery) is performed in unpredictable environments, while in predictable physical work, the environments are predictable.
+Unpredictable physical work (physical activities and the operation of machinery) is Applying expertise to decision making, planning and creative tasks. performed in unpredictable environments, while in predictable physical work, the Source: McKinsev & Co (2016) environments are predictable.